Smart-Surgery-Eason/Notes/doc/experiment-00000.md

 Synchonizing state of ssh.service with SysV service srcipt with /lib/systemd/systemd-sysv-install.
 Executing: /lib/systemd/systemd-sysv-install enable ssh
 ```
 Interesting...
-A new term pops up: `Sysv`
+A new term pops up: `Sysv`.

 To F\*\*king knowing about what's going on.
 I search for `Sysv`, and I found `SysV` seems to be a init

+> #### <div class="force-white">Quick Summary</div>
+> I stop on `Sysv` and I should keep research on this later.
+I feel the best way is to write my own service and observe the file or memory changes of each stage.